-Fact: Lightning often strikes the same place repeatedly, especially if it's a tall, pointy, isolated object.
-The Empire State Building is hit nearly 100 times a year.
+Fact: Lightning often strikes the same place repeatedly. especially if it is a tall, pointy, isolated object.
+The Empire State Building is hit an average of 23 times a year.

-Myth: If it's not raining or there aren't clouds overhead, you're safe from lightning.
+Myth: If it is not raining or there are not clouds overhead, you are safe from lightning.

 Fact: Lightning often strikes more than three miles from the center of the thunderstorm, far outside the rain or thunderstorm cloud.
-"Bolts from the blue" can strike 10-15 miles from the thunderstorm.
+"Bolts from the blue" can strike 10-15 miles from the thunderstorm